tomas/needle/README.md

 }

 needle.post('http://my.other.app.com', data, { multipart: true }, function(err, resp, body){
-  // in this case, if the request takes more than 5 seconds
-  // the callback will return a [Socket closed] error });
+  // needle will read the file and include it in the form-data as binary });
 ```